 What do I do with these forms?

-Please print, complete and bring your New Client Information, Informed Consent to Treat and (if your child is the new client) the Parent Therapy Support Agreement to your first session.
+Please print, complete and bring your Adult Intake Form or Minor Intake Form, Informed Consent to Treat, and (if your child is the new client) the Parent Therapy Support Agreement to your first session.
 That way, we will be able to begin your therapy at the start of the first appointment.